 I am invited me to teach about berry yielding native shrubs.

 January 23.
 2013

 A world of difference!

 Time to order seeds and organize the collection for our 8th Annual Seed Celebration & Swap coming up on April 6.

 Dreary out but really pleasant.
 Aaron and I cleaned the north colonial garden of leaves and started to arrange edging.
 1,000 cobbles to set in all of the gardens and then we will finally be through our make-over.
 Volunteers have made all of this doable and I am ever-grateful.

-Bulbs are poking their green tops trhrough the newly unfrozen soil.
+Bulbs are poking their green tops through the newly unfrozen soil.
 Winter is far from over and yet it feels oddly spring-like.
 The light is returning and woody shrubs arre already beginning to bud up.
 Quick, better transplant asap.
-Dividing iris and pulling up the too-many jobes tears are at the top of the list.
+Dividing iris and pulling up the too-many Jobes tears are at the top of the list.
 Then the goosberry must go to a better spot.
 The woodland sunflower and some of the goldenrod, too.